crispgm/keyboards/README.md

 # keyboards

-My keyboards keymaps for [QMK](https://config.qmk.fm/).
+My keyboards keymaps.
 This is a dotfiles equivalent for keyboards.

 ## KBD67